You are Here: Home > FAQ's

 33. Is giving medicines for fits for a long period of time will harm the child ?

-Many persons with mental retardation on long term medications for seizures face risks of side effects of the drugs used for controlling fits/seizures.
+Many persons with intellectual disability on long term medications for seizures face risks of side effects of the drugs used for controlling fits/seizures.
 Some of the side effects of the commonly used medications for controlling its are like laziness, hyperactivity, rash and liver damage, but reversible mostly.
 However, regular use of antiepileptic drugs for control is a must for normal functioning in all type of situations despite side effects.

 TOP